Perfect Friday: Production

 Dimitri de Grunwald had set up a new production and distribution consortium, the International Film Consortium, a co-op of independent film distributors throughout the world.
 They raised finance for a series of films produced by London Screenplays Ltd – The McMasters (1970), Perfect Friday, The Virgin and the Gypsy (1970), The Last Grenade (1970), and Connecting Rooms (1970).
 De Grunwald described Perfect Fridays commercial prospects as "safe-ish".

-The film was produced by Stanley Baker who later said of it: "I think he [Peter Hall] will produce film work as interesting as what he's done on the stage. ...What I like about Perfect Friday is that everybody lies to each other and everybody believes each other's lies.
+The film starred Stanley Baker who later said of it: "I think he [Peter Hall] will produce film work as interesting as what he's done on the stage. ...What I like about Perfect Friday is that everybody lies to each other and everybody believes each other's lies.
 I don't know if the audience realises it, but every time the characters speak to each other, they're lying."
+Baker had just appeared in The Last Grenade for de Grunwald.

 Peter Hall said the sex scenes "were meant to make fun of all those sex films that steam up the West End."